 Veronica Boggini is a financing for development expert, working in the NGOs field on advocacy and policy activities.
 A committed feminist, she considers fighting inequalities and systems re-building as an ultimate life goal.
 Veronica is also chief editor of Casa Suonatori Indipendenti, an online music magazine.
 In aroundtheworld.coop she manages communication and social media.

-Federico Vicari is qualified to practice as a lawyer and has more than 10 years of experience as a legal adviser and European projects manager.
-He is currently living in Luxembourg where he had moved to work for the European Institutions.
+Federico Vicari is qualified to practice as a lawyer and has more than 12 years of experience as a legal adviser and European projects manager.
+He is currently living in Luxembourg where he had moved to work for the European Institutions and is now operating in the legal/financial services.
 An expert in activities’ organization at international level and in the management of diplomatic relations, he fully shares the vision of the project.
-In aroundtheworld.coop he participates with a mission to ensure that everything runs smoothly.
+In aroundtheworld.coop he volunteers with a mission to ensure that everything runs smoothly.

 Cécile Berranger is a PhD student at the Manchester Metropolitan University Business School focusing on the role of cooperatives in recreating urban places.
 She is evaluating and analyzing the impact of the Heritage Project in Rochdale (Manchester, UK), the birthplace of the cooperative movement.
 Cécile has studied Development Economics at Roma Tre University in Rome and she has worked on cooperatives and responsible investments in Uganda.
 She loves travelling, eating and meeting new people and cultures.
 She has recently launched a travel blog together with her boyfriend.
 In aroundtheworld.coop she is responsible for planning and logistics.